-A few months ago an update has been published to the WHO classification of CNS tumours (which supersedes the 4th edition of the blue book, 2007 - although officially this version is not considered a 5th edition), which includes a substantial shift in approach, one which will have great implications in years to come.
+A few months ago an update has been published to the WHO classification of CNS tumors (which supersedes the 4th edition of the blue book, 2007 - although officially this version is not considered a 5th edition), which includes a substantial shift in approach, one which will have great implications in years to come.

 This naturally has resulted in a flurry of activity, getting up to speed with some of the new nomenclature and updating relevant parts of the site as well as writing some missing articles.
-Although no doubt there are many other subtle changes in the classification which have not been captured (this would require reading the whole book, and updating every single tumour article) I hope this has captured the most notable changes.
+Although no doubt there are many other subtle changes in the classification which have not been captured (this would require reading the whole book, and updating every single tumor article) I hope this has captured the most notable changes.

 - epithelioid glioblastoma

-- diffuse leptomeningeal glioneuronal tumour
+- diffuse leptomeningeal glioneuronal tumor

 - diffuse midline glioma, H3-K27M-mutant